Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Are some promoters associated with other genes?
 ![Histogram gene counts per promotor](figures/Distribution%20of%20gene‐counts%20per%20promoter.png) This Histogram depicts the promotor gene overlap distribution.Most promoters overlap exactly one gene, with progressively fewer overlapping two or more.

-### What is the closest associated CRE to a gene?
-tba

 ### Are there CREs that control several genes?
 ![Histogram gene counts per enhancer](figures/Distribution%20of%20gene‐counts%20per%20distal%20ATAC‐seq%20enhancer.png)